Palliative Care information and resources

 The Department of Health and Aged Care changed the listing for several critical palliative care drugs on the PBS in February 2023.
 These changes allow pharmacists to dispense volumes smaller than a whole bottle at PBS-subsidised prices.

 ELDAC has created a searchable database (ProSeek) of palliative care projects, research and activities completed across Australia with hundreds of records with useful knowledge and resources for making decisions and solving problems in aged care.
 Projects, research and activities can be submitted to ProSeek.
 Read ELDAC’s Cheat Sheet Submitting a Project to find out more.

 Palliative Care and Advance Care Planning: Current Practices in Victorian Cancer Services

 The Victorian Integrated Cancer Services have published Palliative Care and Advance Care Planning: Current Practices in Victorian Cancer Services project.
 This report has important implications for anyone working in advanced care planning, palliative care and end-of-life care.

 The Palliative Care Education Directory (PaCE)

-Using an App on a smartphone, tablet or desktop, educators and health and aged care providers can access the PaCE resource directory.
-Have ready access to palliative care education and training resources provided by the Collaborative and other National Palliative Care Projects (NPCPs).
+Educators and health and aged care providers can use an App to access the PaCE resource directory with the ready availability of palliative care education and training resources from the Collaborative and other National Palliative Care Projects.

 Supporting Inclusive End of Life Care Companion Guides

-The Centre for Palliative Care provides access to education (including a range of webinars which are available to view FREE on demand), as well as research articles for carers, community and clinicians.
+The Centre for Palliative Care provides a range of webinars that are available to view FREE on demand, as well as research articles for carers, community and clinicians.